STAND. COM. REP. NO. 421

 Honorable Scott K. Saiki

 State of Hawaii

-Your Committee on Water, Land, Agriculture, and Hawaiian Affairs, to which was referred S.B.
-No. 1756 entitled:
+Your Committee on Energy & Environmental Protection, to which was referred H.B.
+No. 1333 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Water, Land, Agriculture, and Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1756 and recommends that it pass Second Reading and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1333, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1333, H.D.
+1, and be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Energy & Environmental Protection,